Randy Rhoads: Quiet Riot

-At age 16, Rhoads and Garni formed the band Little Women.
+At age 16, Rhoads and Kelly Garni formed the band Little Women.
 At approximately the same time, Rhoads began teaching guitar in his mother's school during the day and playing live gigs at night.
 He graduated from Burbank High School, participating in a special program that allowed him to condense his studies and graduate early so he could teach guitar and pursue music full-time.
 Recruiting lead vocalist Kevin DuBrow and drummer Drew Forsyth, the band soon changed its name to Quiet Riot.

 Forsyth had periodically played with Rhoads and Garni in the past, most notably in Mildred Pierce.
 DuBrow was an L.A. photographer who was not at all what Rhoads had in mind for his new band, and he was not well liked by his Quiet Riot bandmates, a situation that caused a great deal of tension within the band.
 Rhoads had envisioned a frontman in the vein of Alice Cooper or David Bowie, but DuBrow was persistent and would not take no for an answer.
 In the end, Rhoads and Garni decided that if nothing else, DuBrow shared their enthusiasm and he was hired.

-Quiet Riot quickly became one of the most popular acts on the Los Angeles club circuit, and by late 1976 were signed to CBS/Sony Records.
-Rhoads' "polka-dot theme" became an emblem of the band, as many fans began showing up at Quiet Riot shows wearing polka-dot bow-ties and vests, emulating what the guitarist wore on stage.
+Quiet Riot quickly became one of the most popular acts on the Los Angeles club circuit, and by late 1976 had secured a record deal with CBS/Sony Records.
+Fans began showing up at Quiet Riot shows wearing polka-dots, emulating the polka-dot vests and bow-ties that Rhoads wore onstage.
+He also had a polka-dot Flying V-style guitar custom made by a local luthier.

 While the band had a strong following in Los Angeles, Quiet Riot and Quiet Riot II were released only in Japan.
 The relationship between DuBrow and Garni had also deteriorated completely during the recording of the band's second album, with potentially catastrophic results.
 After drunkenly firing a handgun through the ceiling and engaging in a fistfight with Rhoads, Garni hatched a plan to shoot and kill DuBrow at The Record Plant studio while recording the album.
 Rhoads was left with no choice but to fire his longtime friend and band co-founder.